 “OPINION DYNAMICS, COLLECTIVE ACTION AND ABRUPT SOCIAL CHANGES:

-The aim of this project is to develop a simulation model that contributes to a better understanding of the mechanisms for the formation of public opinion.
-More particularly, the project is particularly interested in the role that falsification of preferences and social norms can play in these dynamics and in how these can lead to abrupt and unexpected social changes.
+The overall objective of this project is to develop a theoretical model grounded in the methodology of ABM, which, unlike other models, is empirically anchored in real data mainly from surveys and experimental sessions and can contribute to a deeper understanding of the mechanisms of public opinion formation.
+More specifically, the project aims to explore the role that preference falsification, rationality, social contagion, social norms, and emotions may play in these dynamics and how they can lead to abrupt and unexpected social changes.

 The first objective is to program a computational model capable of incorporating real data.
 These data are of two types: firstly, data relating to the agents in the model and, secondly, data relating to the topology of the relationships (i.e., the type of social network) by linking certain individuals to others.